 Effect of variety

 - Adults can be hand-picked off fruit into a container, together with infested apples if need be, then immersed in a bucket of water with a few drops of kerosene.
-Alternatively, the beetles can be shaken from the fruit tree into the bucket, leaving the damaged apple to attract other beetles.

 Image acknowledgements: Bugwood.org